 The most significant disadvantage of adult internships is the low wage; in fact, many internships don’t offer any money at all.
 For the employer, it’s the chance to hire somebody who requires additional experience, so is usually willing to work for very little.
 While there are laws in place to stop employee exploitation, short-term unpaid internships are still prevalent in the workplace.
 This can be much more challenging as you get older due to financial commitments such as children or a mortgage.

 Understandably, working for free isn’t an option for many people; however, if a partner or family member can support you, you may find that doing a mid-career internship has financial benefits in the long run as they can be a step into a new and potentially better-paid career.

-‘Returnships’ are internships aimed at helping people return to work after an extended break.
-Some companies offer these formally, wanting to help people get back onto the career ladder, showing commitment to a diverse workforce.
-Speak to employers to see what they have on offer and don’t be put off by being older than the other candidates.
+Speak to employers to see what they have on offer and don’t worry about being older than the other candidates.
 By taking on an internship later in life, you are showing your dedication and enthusiasm for a new career.